-- Set up the program's shortcut in the Start menu, or use the default setting. - Check or not to install an icon on your desktop (disabled by default). - Before performing the installation, the installed components are summarized.
-Click on "Install". - ▶ Finally, the installation of the eLicenser Control Center and the creation of a virtual dongle are proposed.
+- > Set up the program's shortcut in the Start menu, or use the default setting. - Check or not to install an icon on your desktop (disabled by default). - ▶ Before performing the installation, the installed components are summarized.
+Click on "Install". - Finally, the installation of the eLicenser Control Center and the creation of a virtual dongle is done as part of the installation.
 Click on "Finish".

-eLicenser Control Center Installation Dialog box
+Completed Installation Dialog box

 The installation program now has enough information to finish.
-In a few seconds you will be able to authorize the Jupiter-8V2.
+In a few seconds you will be able to authorize the Jupiter-8V 2.5.